autonomys/infra/_docs/2_General/README.md

 # General Considerations and "Rules".

-A compilation of "rules" to discuss and confirm with the team.
-Things like auth method to droplets, resources naming format, terraform, deployment requests, deployment policies, deployment administrators, ci/cd and versioning...
-Maybe basic but not less important things that has been mentioned some times in meets and at some point we need to discuss and define and stop acumulating.
+Basic but not less important considerations.

 ## Resource definitions.

 We use terraform to deploy resources using main branch, to keep track of the last changes.

 - Droplet naming: The resource names are defined in the terraform files.
 Follow the convention as the naming scripts handle the full string to be used.

+- Droplet region: Follow the region used in the terraform files.
+As we share some resources (Like downloaded blocks data for relayer archive), we need to use the same region, this way we can copy data with scp really fast.

 ### Authentication.